rapid7/cps/README.md

 # CPS - Centralized Property Service

 CPS is a centralized dynamic property service.
-It serves up the precomputed properties for a service as well as dynamic consul properties in the form of `conqueso.service.ips=`.
+It serves up the precomputed properties for a service as well as dynamic consul properties in the form of `conqueso.service.ips=`.It also supports AWS SSM Parameter Store SecureStrings.

 ## configuration